i2mint/stream2py/README.md

 Think of the streams that different sensors such as audio, vibration, video offer, or even "industrial" signals such as wifi, can bus data, PLC, etc. They happen, and they're gone.
 Sure, they usually have buffers, but these are typically just big enough to get the data from high frequency reads -- not enough to have the time for some more involved analysis that smart systems require.

+We address this problem by

+## Multi readers

+It often happens that you want to do more than one thing with a stream.
+Say store it, visualize it in real time, and direct it to a analysis pipeline.
+In order for this to be possible with no hiccups, some things need to be taken care of.
+We did, so you don't have to.

 ## Timestamp correctly

 In our extensive experience with people (the write code to store stream data),